SeniorFullStackOverFlow/SPT-AKI-Item-Editor/README.md

 # English description to SPT-AKI Item Editor test version

   SPT-AKI Item Editor is designed to edit server data, in this case location settings, items and global server settings.
-But there is a nuance, since there is no multi-thread optimization average (in a month or two I will bring multi-thread and optimization for weak and strong computers into the program).
+But there is a nuance, since without thread support in application functions (in a month or two, I will bring thread support in application fucntion and optimization for weak and strong computers into the program).
   The advantages of the editor are that there is a convenient search by groups, which allows you not to remember the name of the item looking for it for about 10 minutes.
 The disadvantages are that you cannot change the source of the items.json game, since the editor is string-bound.
 A line will be added somewhere, everything will break.
 So it goes.
 But it will be fixed in version 1.

   Importantly, the editor itself is located under the open menu tab.
 Therefore, it must be hidden after selecting an item, or immediately if locations and global settings are being edited.